Powerlearnproject/se-assignment-day-2-git-and-github-jesca3142/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project commit
-a commit is a summary of changes made to a project at a
+A commit is a summary of changes made to a project at a specific time.
+The steps involved in making my first commit are;
+Under the readme-edits branch  created, click the README.md file. edit the file, click the edit button.
+Click Commit changes.
+In the "Commit changes" box, write a commit message to describes your changes.
+Click Commit changes.

+How do commit help in tracking changes and managing different versions of your project commit;
+It helps in tracking changes done over time multiple developers can work together without overriding each other. differrent features can be made in different branches then merged together. commit messsages are useful in ensuring that the project evolution is tracked easly.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.